 Are there different fundraising packages available?

-Yes, as a rider, you'll commit to a fundraising minimum (packages start at $2,000) and in exchange, JDRF will provide you with support and coaching during the months leading up to as well as throughout the JDRF Ride weekend.
-JDRF has created powerful online fundraising tools to make it easier for you to reach your goal, and your local JDRF chapter can help you with materials, ideas, and support.
+Yes, as a rider, you'll commit to a fundraising minimum (packages start at $2,000).
+In exchange, JDRF will provide you with support and coaching during the months leading up to as well as throughout the JDRF Ride weekend.

 Does the required $100 registration fee count towards my fundraising?

 Yes!
 The $100 required registration fee will count toward your fundraising.

 Our National Head Coaches , Mike Clark, David Ertl, and Ian Joyce, have excellent training plans to prepare for these endurance Rides.
 You can also check with your JDRF chapter to find out if they have a local coach.
 Our coaches will help you adopt a training schedule and plan that are right for you.